-I have been sitting on this topic for a while now, and it is something that always pops up on my Q&A sessions over on Instagram.
-Natural lighting is a complex topic to talk about, which is why I have decided to create a series of blog posts to explain it all in detail.
-This post deals with the North/South facing and East/West facing conversation.
+I have been sitting on this topic for a while now, and it is something that always pops up on my Q&A sessions on Instagram.
 Before I proceed I would like to make it clear that natural lighting differs from country to country and I am coming from an angle specific to the UK and some parts of the Northern Hemisphere.

 Here in the UK, we usually associate North and South facing with gardens.
 Estate agents usually pick up on this when making a sales pitch, because a South facing garden is very desirable, I mean who does not want copious amounts of sun in the garden during the summer.